jundalisay/superb/content/en/research/marx/manifesto/chapter-3b.md

 <!-- It was a sweet finish, after the bitter pills of flogging and bullets, with which these same governments, just at that time, dosed the German working-class risings. -->

 The monarchial government used this “True” Socialism as a weapon against the German capitalists.

- it, at the same time, directly represented a reactionary interest, the interest of German Philistines.
+- At the same time, it directly represented a reactionary interest, the interest of German Philistines.

-In Germany, the petty-capitalist class was a relic of the 16th century.
-Since then, it had constantly cropped up under the various forms.
-It is the real social cause of the existing state of things.
+In Germany, the petty-capitalist class:
+- was a relic of the 16th century -- since then, it had constantly cropped up under the various forms.
+- is the real social cause of the existing state of things.

-To preserve this class is to preserve the existing state of things in Germany.
+  - To preserve the petty-capitalist class is to preserve the existing state of things in Germany.

 The industrial and political supremacy of the capitalists threatens Germany with certain destruction either by:
 - the concentration of capital, or
 - the rise of a revolutionary proletariat.

-“True” Socialism appeared to kill these two birds with one stone.
+“True” Socialism appeared to kill these 2 birds with one stone.
 It spread like an epidemic.

 <!-- The robe of speculative cobwebs, embroidered with flowers of rhetoric, steeped in the dew of sickly sentiment, this transcendental robe in which the German Socialists wrapped their sorry “eternal truths”, all skin and bone, served to wonderfully increase the sale of their goods amongst such a public. -->